 Complaint handling

+The Council has an easy to use complaints process so you can tell us where things have gone wrong and we will work with you to solve this in line with the Housing Ombudsman Complaint Handling Code.
 The Housing Ombudsman Service (opens new window) published a Complaint Handling Code in July 2020 that set out good practice for all landlords.
-The code was reviewed and strengthened in April 2022.
+The code was reviewed and strengthened in April 2024.
 It aims to support effective and fair responses to all complaints raised.
 As part of the code, each landlord is required to complete a self-assessment.

 This section provides: